 The Company charges a monthly fee, which varies by service and client usage.
-Certain of the Company's larger clients, who require more sophisticated implementation and training, may also pay an initial non-refundable set-up fee and professional service fees related to implementation.
+The majority of the Company's larger clients also pay a professional services fee related to implementation.
+In the past, certain of the Company's larger clients, who required more sophisticated implementation and training, may have also paid an initial non-refundable set-up fee.
 The Company may also charge professional service fees related to additional training, business consulting and analysis in support of the LivePerson services.

-The initial set-up fee is intended to recover certain costs (principally customer service, training and other administrative costs) prior to the deployment of the LivePerson services.
-Such fees are recorded as deferred revenue and recognized ratably over a period of 24 months, representing the estimated term of the client relationships.
+The initial set-up fee was intended to recover certain costs (principally customer service, training and other administrative costs) prior to the deployment of the LivePerson services.
+Such fees were recorded as deferred revenue and recognized ratably over a period of 24 months, representing the estimated term of the client relationships.
 Although the Company believes this estimate is reasonable, this estimate may change in the future.
-In instances where the Company does charge a set-up fee, the Company typically does not charge an additional set-up fee if an existing client adds more services.
+As of June 30, 2006, we had approximately \$13 of unamortized deferred set-up fees which are expected to be recognized ratably through February, 2007.
 Unamortized deferred fees, if any, are recognized upon termination of the agreement with the customer.
-The Company did not recognize any set-up fees due to client attrition in the three months ended March 31, 2006 and 2005, respectively.
+The Company did not recognize any set-up fees due to client attrition in the three or six months ended June 30, 2006 and 2005, respectively.